telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

 ---
 title: Overview
-page_title: Overview of the Diagram widget in Kendo UI DataViz
+page_title: Overview | Kendo UI Diagram Widget
-description: How to create a diagram, add diagram elements, change properties, an overview of the widget's major features.
+description: "Learn how to initialize the Kendo UI Diagram widget, add diagram elements, change properties and get an overview of its major features."
+slug: overview_kendoui_diagram_widget
 position: 1
 ---

-# Kendo Diagramming Overview
+# Diagram Overview

+The [Kendo UI Diagram widget](http://demos.telerik.com/kendo-ui/diagram/index) represents information in a schematic way and according to particular visualization techniques.

-## Basic setup
+## Getting Started

+### Create the Diagram

-### Create a simple HTML div (optionally set a height and width with CSS)
+Create a Kendo UI Diagram widget by using a simple `div` and optionally set a height and width via CSS.

+###### Example

     <div id="diagram"></div>

+### Initialize the Diagram

-### Initialize the Kendo UI Diagram with default configuration
+Initialize the Diagram with its default configuration as demonstrated in the example below.

+###### Example

        $(document).ready(function() {
            $("#diagram").kendoDiagram();
        });

-This renders an empty diagramming surface and unless you look at the resulting HTML you won't see any changes on a visual level.

-The actual diagramming API can be accessed by calling the data() method:
+This renders an empty diagramming surface and unless you look at the resulting HTML you will not see any visual changes.
+The actual diagramming API can be accessed by calling the `data()` method, as demonstrated below.

+###### Example

      var diagram = $("#diagram").kendoDiagram().data("kendoDiagram");

+## Configuration

-### Adding shapes
+### Add Shapes

-To add a rectangular shape to the diagram you simply call the addShape() method:

-    diagram.addShape();

-which will render a rectangle in the upper-left corner of the diagram surface.
-To have a different initial position you would call the addShape() method with an additional Point parameter, for example:
+To add a rectangular shape to the diagram, call the `addShape()` method (`diagram.addShape();`), which renders a rectangle in the upper-left corner of the diagram surface.
+To have a different initial position, call the `addShape()` method with an additional Point parameter, as demonstrated in the example below.

+###### Example

     var Point = kendo.dataviz.diagram.Point;
     diagram.addShape(new Point(100,220));

-Additional properties can be specified via the options parameter.
-For instance, you can set the background color of the shape like so.
+Additional properties can be specified via the `options` parameter.

+The example below demonstrates how to set the background color of the shape.

+###### Example

     diagram.addShape(new Point(100,220), { background: "red" });

-A more complete overview of the options can be found in the API documentation.
+For detailed information on the Diagram options, refer to the [Kendo UI Diagram API reference on shapes](/api/javascript/dataviz/diagram/shape).

-The addShape() method also accepts a Shape instance, so you can also add a new shape as follows:
+The `addShape()` method also accepts a `shape` instance, so you can also add a new shape, as shown below.

+###### Example

     var Point = kendo.dataviz.diagram.Point;
     var shapeInstance = new kendo.diagram.Shape();
     var shape = diagram.addShape(shape);
     shape.position(new Point(100,220));

-### Adding connections
+### Add Connections

-Shapes can be connected using the connect() method:
+Shapes can be connected using the `connect()` method.

+###### Example

     var Point = kendo.dataviz.diagram.Point;
     var shape1 = diagram.addShape(new Point(100,100));
     var shape2 = diagram.addShape(new Point(300,100));
     var connection = diagram.connect(shape1, shape2);

-which results in something like the picture below
+The result is similar to the one below.

+**Figure 1.
+Diagram connected shapes.**

 ![Two shapes connected.](/controls/diagrams-and-maps/diagram/diagram-connection.png)

-### Layout
+### Set Layout

-Diagram layout consists in an automatic organization of a diagram on the basis how its shapes are connected (the so-called incidence structure).
-The layout() method is the gateway to a variety of layout algorithms.
-To see the effect of the layout method you can generate a random diagram and call the method like so;
+The Diagram layout is the automatic organization of a diagram based on how its shapes are connected, which is the so-called incidence structure.
+The `layout()` method is the gateway to a variety of layout algorithms.

+The example below demonstrates the effect of the `layout` method by generating a random diagram and calling the method.

+###### Example

     diagram.randomDiagram();

-this will give a random diagram, something like the following:

-and upon calling the layout method
+    // call the layout method
     diagram.layout();

-you will see a diagram similar to this:

 The default layout algorithm is the top-down tree layout.
-You can change this to another type (and subtype) by inserting it in the layout options;
+You are able to change this to another type and subtype by inserting it in the layout options, as demonstrated below.

+###### Example

     diagram.layout({ type: "ForceDirected" });

-which would give something like

-Other layout types and options are discussed in the API.
+For detailed information on the layout types and options, refer to the [Kendo UI Diagram API reference on layout](/api/javascript/dataviz/diagram/layout).

+## Configuration

-### Data binding
+### Data Binding

-Make sure you have read [the general overview of how databinding works in Kendo](http://docs.kendoui.com/framework/datasource/overview "Kendo data binding.") first since it contains essential information which applies to the diagramming framework as well.
+This section requires that you are comfortable with the [general overview on the way databinding in Kendo UI works](http://docs.kendoui.com/framework/datasource/overview "Kendo UI Data Binding."), as Kendo UI dataSource is an essential concept that applies to the diagramming framework.

-There are various ways you can define and customize data binding and we'll only scratch the surface in this overview.
-The easiest way to create a hierarchical diagram is by passing a dataSource as an option together with a Kendo template like so;
+You are able to define and customize data binding in various ways.
+To create a hierarchical Diagram, the easiest way is to pass a dataSource as an option together with a Kendo UI template, as demonstrated in the example below.

+###### Example

     var diagram = $("#diagram").kendoDiagram({
         theme: "default",
         dataSource: [{